oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 Fetching Vectors with Older Oracle Client Versions
 --------------------------------------------------

-With Oracle Client versions older than 23ai, the vector columns are fetched as Python lists.
+With Oracle Client 21c or earlier, the vector columns are fetched as Python lists.
 For example:

 .. code-block:: python